sunny2601/spree-bulk-product-edit/README.md

 Spree Bulk Product Edit
 ====================

-Edit multiple products at once.
+Edit multiple products at once, either by selecting products and applying changes interactively, or by uploading a spreadsheet containing the product identifiers and new data.

 Installation
 ------------